MajedElwardy/SSV360/Test_scenes/README.md

 ## Input file name
-The videos name contains a sequence of parameters in the following order:
+The video name contains a sequence of parameters in the following order:

 	Scene
 	Stimulus